flyingbelgian/AU_AIP_crawler/README.md

  - compare current ERSA pages with last cycle's pages and identify which pages have changed from last cycle

 Todos:
+ - fix bookmarks in ERSA pages (currently always shows RDS as page 2 (based on list index))
- - improve formatting of email (especially table listing change)
+ - improve formatting of email (especially table listing change, i.e. include html tags)
  - email to list which charts have changed
  - attach copy of changed charts to email